thiagokokada/i3pyblocks/README.md

 `i3pyblocks` works, so it serves as a great start point for your own configuration file.

-Afterwards, you can put something like this in your `$HOME/.config/i3/config`
+Afterwards, you can put something like this in your `$HOME/.config/i3/config` or `$HOME/.config/sway/config` file:
-file:

 ```
 bar {